 With offices and workplaces finally opening their doors thanks to the easing of lockdown restrictions, the past year has forced us to reflect and change the way we think about access control.
 In helping to stop the spread of COVID-19 and ensure the safety of employees, businesses have increasingly adopted contactless access control technology, changing to help combat the pandemic with innovations such as mask detection and fever screening.
 As a business it’s important to be aware of such high-tech advancements to ensure the safety of your employees.

 Access control has come a long way since keypads and card readers, and will only continue to evolve.
-Today, we'll explore three major access control trends to look out for in 2021.
-We'll explain how they work and how they can make a positive change to the way your business operates.
+Today, we'll explore three major access control trends to look out for in 2022.
+We'll explain how they work and how they can make a positive change to managing access.

 In light of the COVID-19 pandemic this prospect has become even more appealing.
-Businesses now have a more sanitary, hands-free method of access control.
+Businesses now have a more sanitary, hands-free method of gaining access.
 The benefits don't just stop there, however.
 Mobile access control is fast, flexible, and cost-effective.

 How does contactless mobile access control work?
 This cutting edge technology is very easy to grasp with users able to download security credentials directly to their smartphone.
 This can be done by clicking a link sent to them by the access control operator.
 These credentials are checked by a mobile-capable reader which relies on either a Bluetooth, Wi-Fi, mobile, or NFC connection.
 Access is then granted or denied.
 This evolution in access control allows users to carry a key on them without the need for costly cards or key fobs.
 You can simply take your phone and wave it in front of a reader or.
 In some cases, you can even wave a hand, and it will recognise the phone credentials in your pocket.
 It's as easy as that.